dirkjasmit/EegWorkflow/README.md

 # EegWorkflow
-MATLAB/EEGLAB-based workflow for (automated) preprocessing of EEG data
+MATLAB/EEGLAB-based workflow for (automated) preprocessing of EEG data.
+Currently imports:
+- EEGLAB .set
+- ANT .cnt
+- Brainvison analyzer
+- Neuroscan .cnt files

 Tested on Mac OS and Linux, not windows.
 MATLAB GUIs are notoriously sensitive to screen settings, so you might have to adjust this to get visible buttons.